RPiOVN/p2pvps-server/specifications/server-specification.md

 * `createMarketListing/:id` - Creates a new OB market listing for the device.
 * `removeMarketListing/:id` - Remove the listing from the OB marketplace.
 * `updateListing/:id` - Updates the OB listing with data from the `obContract` model associated with the listing.

+## Port Control
+This is a Database API that is used to manage a list of available SSH ports for making reverse SSH tunnel connections between the Server and Client devices.

 ## Testing
 Testing of server code will use the same test-suite as the Marketplace.
 Namely the test configuration set up